districtr/districtr/docs/districtrstateportals.md

 districting options, gleamed from the `districtingOptions(districtingplaces)` module which uses either `placeItemsTemplate` or `customPlaceItemsTemplate` to extract these combinations.

 A similar process is done with communities.
 Helper function `communityOptions(places)` selects each place in a list and renders a button for each possible type of `units`.
 Arizona communities can be drawn in precincts or census block groups, resulting in two kinds of community buttons, with the same repeated for sub-statewide places like counties, cities and zones.

+That we are able to display new problems reflecting 2020 reapportionment is thanks to [@jackdeschler].
+Recent changes to `customPlaceItemsTemplate` ensure that these buttons are given priority in the list.

 **It is these buttons that eventually, save the module context into localStorage for